 5. Select "Upgrade Firmware" in the left sidebar.

-If it says Upgrade Firmware, proceed to step 7 to upgrade the firmware.
+If it says Upgrade Firmware, proceed to step 7 to continue the update.

 7. Select "Download."